sqlballs/MicrosoftFabricPre-Con/fabricoverview/04 - The Fabric Developer Experience.md

 * Connect different stages to different databases
 * Use parameters for configurations that will change between stages

+Define clear boundaries and permissions for different teams and environments.
+You can create separate workspaces for each team, so they can have their own source control repos and deployment schedules.
+You can also plan who can access and edit the content in the Git repo and the pipeline stages.

+Use separate databases and parameters for different stages.
+This can help you protect production data, reduce development data size, and make changes easier.
+You can use data source rules or parameters to switch data sources in different stages.

 ### Development ###
 * Back up your work into a git repository
 * Rolling back changes
 * Working with a ‘private’ workspace
 * Use Client tools to edit your work
 * Managing workspaces and branches

+Commit your work to a Git repository to back it up and track changes.
+You can use tools like VSCode, Power BI Desktop, or others to author your content locally and push it to the remote repo.
+You can also sync the workspace with the repo to upload the changes.

+Revert to a previous version of your work if needed.
+You can use the undo operation to undo the immediate changes you made, as long as they are not committed yet.
+You can also use git revert or git reset to promote an older commit to be the HEAD, and then update the workspace with that new commit.

+Use a separate workspace as an isolated environment for your work.
+You can create a new branch from the main branch and connect it to the workspace, so you can work without conflicts or interruptions.
+You can also switch the connection to a different branch on the same workspace if needed.

+Use client tools for editing your work if possible.
+Some items and tools support local development, such as Notebooks in VSCode or datasets and reports in Power BI Desktop.
+These tools can help you work faster and more efficiently.
+You can also push the changes from the client tools to the remote repo and sync the workspace.

+Manage your workspaces and branches effectively.
+You can create branches and commit changes to them locally, push them to the remote repo, and create pull requests to the main branch, all without a workspace.
+A workspace is needed only as a testing environment to check that everything works in a real-life scenario.
+You can also reuse the same workspace for different branches if you have a private workspace with all required configurations.

 ### Test ###
 * Simulate your production environment